History of Indiana in Timeline

 2020: Indiana Ranked as 10th Hardest State to Vote In

 In a 2020 study, Indiana was ranked as the 10th hardest state for citizens to vote in.
+Also in 2020, abortion is illegal in Indiana with limited exceptions.

-2020: Population Increase
+2020: Population recorded

-In 2021, the graduation rate was reported at 87.7%.
+In 2021, the Indiana Department of Education reported a state graduation rate of 87.7%.

-2022: Homeless Population Estimate
+2022: Homeless people

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 5,449 homeless people in Indiana.

-In 2023, Indiana had a diverse economy with a gross state product of $404.3 billion.
+In 2023, Indiana had a gross state product of 404.3 billion.

-2023: University of Notre Dame Endowment
+2023: University of Notre Dame endowment

 In 2023, the University of Notre Dame had the seventh largest endowment among private postsecondary institutions in the U.S. (11th overall).

-2024: Donald Trump Carries Indiana
+2024: Donald Trump Wins Indiana

 In 2024, Republican Donald Trump carried the state of Indiana.